Free Introductory Class

 A 45-minute experience in bliss, beginning with gentle stretching, featuring a long period of Yoga Nidra (deep relaxation), and concluding with breathing practices and a brief meditation.
 The Friday deep relaxation class is free.

 For women who have entered their second trimester of pregnancy.
 Movements and asanas strengthen and tone the muscles and organs.
 An emphasis is placed on soothing practices.
 Visualization and relaxation practices with the baby are included.

 For mothers and newborns, 6 weeks to 12 months after birth.
-An hour of gentle stretching, chanting, and breathing and a half hour of sharing and discussion are included.
+An hour of gentle stretching, chanting, and breathing.
+Time for sharing and discussion are included.
 Prenatal Yoga experience is not a prerequisite.

 Our $5 Community Classes is an offering to our community in an effort to have Yoga classes for everyone.

 Yoga Class for Veterans

 Yoga Class: Explore basic poses to strengthen and balance the body, therapeutic poses to restore the body, guided deep relaxation and visualization techniques to heal injuries and trauma, breathing techniques to calm and invigorate the body, and meditation to focus and discipline the mind.
 No previous experience with Yoga is necessary.
 Modifications of poses are taught for any students with specific physical challenges.
 Free with proof of military service.
 Visit yogaforvetsnyc.org for more information.